 frame provides the receiving non-AP STAs the information about Neighbor APs for a fast AP discovery.

+A FILS Discovery frame may contain a FILS Identity element, as defined in section 8.4.2.179, that indicates an identity used during FILS authentication.
+The FILS Identity element in the FILS Discovery frame allows the receiving non-AP STA to know whether the FILS authentication protocol has a chance of succeeding.

 Insruct the editor to modify section 11.5.1.3.2 as indicated: